Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Methodology

 \subsection{Study Design}

 This study aims to address the identified gaps in further understanding the software practitioners' perspectives and organisational and engineering practices for dealing with privacy in working systems.
-The main Research Question (RQ) that guided this study was: \begin{itemize} \item \textbf{RQ1}: What are the perspectives on privacy from software practitioners working with systems that process personal data? \end{itemize} In addition, this study sought to emphasise privacy engineering by addressing two other sub-questions: \begin{itemize} \item \textbf{RQ1.1}: What is the software practitioners' knowledge of existing privacy laws, frameworks, and engineering approaches? \item \textbf{RQ1.2}: What are the concrete privacy practices used by software practitioners? \end{itemize} This emphasis is particularly important now that several privacy laws have been enacted globally, and many advances in privacy engineering are reaching the industry.
+The main Research Question (RQ) that guided this study was: \begin{itemize} \item \textbf{RQ1}: What are the perspectives on privacy from software practitioners working with systems that process personal data? \end{itemize} In addition, this study sought to emphasise privacy engineering by addressing two other sub-questions: \begin{itemize} \item \textbf{RQ1.1}: What is the software practitioners' knowledge of existing privacy laws, frameworks, and engineering approaches? \item \textbf{RQ1.2}: What are the organisational aspects reported by practitioners in relation to handling privacy in their work? \item \textbf{RQ1.3}: What are the concrete privacy practices used by software practitioners? \end{itemize} This emphasis is particularly important now that several privacy laws have been enacted globally, and many advances in privacy engineering are reaching the industry.

 To address the research questions, we designed an interview-based study, allowing us to engage and have in-depth conversations with software practitioners on the topic.
-Various instruments were created in the conduction of this study, including: (1) a form for registration of interest in the study; (2) a screening survey to filter only relevant participants; (3) an interview guide covering multiple topics; (4) a recruitment strategy, with standard emails and posts; and, (5) a complete ethics application (with the participant information sheet, consent form, and data complaints form).
+Five instruments were created in the conduction of this study, including: (1) a form for registration of interest in the study; (2) a screening survey to filter only relevant participants; (3) an interview guide covering multiple topics; (4) a recruitment strategy, with standard emails and posts; and, (5) a complete ethics application (with the participant information sheet, consent form, and data complaints form).